School of Engineering

 Postdoctoral Scholar, Materials Science and Engineering

 Current Research and Scholarly InterestsSamya's research interests are primarily soft materials and complex fluids.
 He uses experimental techniques of fundamental rheology in conjunction with non-Newtonian fluid mechanics to model, characterize, design, and understand soft material behavior.
 The applications of his research range from yield-stress fluid design in consumer products, industrial materials, and wildfire suppression.
-His current research projects as a postdoctoral researcher with Prof. Appel is in design and rheological characterization of novel hydrogels for biomedical applications, including improved drug delivery.
+His current research projects as a postdoctoral researcher with Prof. Appel is in the rheological of novel hydrogels for biomedical applications, including improved drug delivery.
+His focus is on developing transient, stimuli-responsive materials with tunable mechanical and mass transport properties which can be tuned in situ and in vitro for controlled drug-release profiles.
+He also works on mathematical modeling of mass transport, structural evolution, and constitutive behavior of polymeric and colloidal materials in the context of soft biomaterials.

 -